Marce68/BLEWebApp/firmware/Readme.md

 Step 3 - Update the machine to the Bootloader_v2.bin version

-Step 4 - Update the machine to
+Step 4 - Update the machine to M2.6.000 (Milano Pro) or S2.6.000 (Milano Classic)